coolstuff01/CryptoTracker/TaskList.md

 - Narrow screen - chart.js tooltips are off

 # Landing
- - remove social
  - change color: **Nik, provide color in hex!**
  - change text in "features" section: **Nik, provide text!**
- - remove logo at the bottom
- - ensure chat is not covering bottom menu

 # Done
  - Decide what to do with KPI table sub-headings - remove
 - slider does not work on mobile
 - Speed up landing page load
 - Fix out chart squishing